dustinpfister/blog_posts/_posts/js-array-length.md

 The value that is returned is going to be a number that is typically one larger than the highest index of the array.
 This is because the array length of an array is one relative while the actual index values are zero relative.
 For the most part that is all there is to it except for maybe some rare but possible situations in which this is not the case.

-## 2 - Array length When making an array from an object
+## 2 - Array length when making an array from an object

 So in javaScript Arrays are created with the Array constructor, or more often the Array literal syntax.
 The way that arrays or array like objects are structured is one or more numbered key value pares with a corresponding length property that is often the element count of this kind of object.